 Project actions are distributes along three main fields of activities: capacity development, smart energy management and smart sludge management.

-The capacity development activities will facilitate uptake of the most recent knowledge on smart sludge and energy management in the region as well as use the lessons learned from the pilot investments.
+The capacity development activities will facilitate the uptake of the most recent knowledge on smart sludge and energy management in the region as well as use the lessons learned from the pilot investments.
 Project partners will participate in the onsite workshops, online webinars and form national knowledge based communities of the lifelong learning in each partner country.
 The communities will be represented on the international arena through the Baltic Smart Water Hub launched under one of the policy areas of the Union of the Baltic Cities (UBC) network.
-The Hub will utilize training materials and other tools developed during the course of the project, and provide opportunity to adapt new information and continuous knowledge exchange with other water stakeholders in the Baltic Sea Region (BSR).
+The Hub will utilize training materials and other tools developed during the course of the project, and provide opportunity to adapt new information and maintain continuous knowledge exchange with other water stakeholders in the Baltic Sea Region (BSR).

 The smart energy and sludge management concepts will be developed and tested to improve the efficiency of wastewater treatment (WWT).
-The concepts will include first of its kind common evaluation system for efficient energy performance and sludge treatment based on the wide range of data collected in the BSR.
+The concepts will include a first of its kind common evaluation system for efficient energy performance and sludge treatment based on the wide range of data collected in the BSR.
 The pilot investments will be implemented for improved energy efficiency and enhanced nitrogen control as well as to increase the quality of sludge management and enhance the nutrient removal through sludge water treatment and new solutions for sludge hygienisation, stabilisation and drying.